Welcome to the oven!

 Waiting for the running dreams to start

-The road home took us through Ketchum, Idaho which seemed pretentious and smug.
-We were only there for an hour or so, but I had hoped to come away with an appreciation for the rural mountain town that Hemingway (one of my literary heroes) loved for so long.
-Instead I was left sympathetic to the idea of blowing one’s brains out there.
-Couldn’t get out fast enough.
-Truly the idle rich ruin everything.
+The road home took us through Ketchum, Idaho, which seemed pretentious and smug.
+We stopped for an hour.
+I had hoped to leave with an appreciation for the rural mountain town that Hemingway loved for so long.
+Instead, I left feeling sympathetic to the idea of blowing one’s brains out there.

 Speaking of signs, my favorite road sign of the trip came at the top of Lolo Pass: